 Garden tips: Because of its fast growth rate and potential size, may be difficult to control in small setting.
 It is best used in a naturalistic landscape or trained on a fence, wall or large trellis.

-Crossvine is available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Crossvine is available from nurseries that specialize in Florida native plants.
+Visit www.PlantRealFlorida.org to find a nursery in your area.